temporalio/documentation/docs/server-production-deploy.md

 ### Scaling and Metrics

-Once your instance of the Server is running, you can watch for key metrics to understand the system health and scaling needs.
-You can use these [Grafana dashboards](https://github.com/temporalio/dashboards) as a starting point.
+The requirements of your Temporal system will vary widely based on your intended production workload.
+You will want to run your own proof of concept tests and watch for key metrics to understand the system health and scaling needs.

+- You can use these [Grafana dashboards](https://github.com/temporalio/dashboards) as a starting point.
+- You can also use [Maru](https://github.com/temporalio/maru/), our Load Testing Tool for Temporal Workflows ([author's guide here](https://mikhail.io/2021/03/maru-load-testing-tool-for-temporal-workflows/))

 At a high level, you will want to track these 3 categories of metrics: